 - The school provides opportunities to teach about e-safety within a range of curriculum areas and IT lessons.
-Educating pupils on the dangers of technologies that may be encountered outside school will also be carried out as part of the Computing and PSHEE curriculums, by presentations in assemblies, as well as informally when opportunities arise. - Pupils are taught: - how to evaluate what they see online; - how to recognise techniques used for persuasion; - o acceptable and unacceptable online behaviour and relationships; - how to identify online risks; - o how and when to seek support; - o online media literacy strategies; - o how to identify when something is deliberately deceitful or harmful; - $\circ\;$ how to recognise when something they are being asked to do puts them at risk or is age-inappropriate. - At age-appropriate levels, and usually via PSHEE and Computing, pupils are taught about their esafety responsibilities to use technology safely, responsibility, respectfully and securely and to look after their own online safety.
+Educating pupils on the dangers of technologies that may be encountered outside school will also be carried out as part of the Computing and PSHEE curriculums, by presentations in assemblies, as well as informally when opportunities arise. - Pupils are taught: - o how to evaluate what they see online; - o how to recognise techniques used for persuasion; - o acceptable and unacceptable online behaviour and relationships; - o how to identify online risks; - o how and when to seek support; - o online media literacy strategies; - o how to identify when something is deliberately deceitful or harmful; - o how to recognise when something they are being asked to do puts them at risk or is age-inappropriate. - At age-appropriate levels, and usually via PSHEE and Computing, pupils are taught about their e-safety responsibilities to use technology safely, responsibility, respectfully and securely and to look after their own online safety.
 From Year 5, pupils are formally taught about recognising online sexual exploitation, stalking and grooming, the risks, and of their duty to report any such instances they or their peers come across.
-Pupils are taught where they can seek help and support if they have concerns about what they see online and can report concerns to the Head and any member of staff at the school. - In the Upper School, pupils are also taught about relevant laws applicable to using the internet; such as data protection and intellectual property.
-Pupils are taught about respecting other people's information and images (etc.) through discussion and classroom activities.
+Pupils are taught where they can seek help and support if they have concerns about what they see online and can report concerns to the Head and any member of staff at the school.